-In this lab you will use Matlab to compute the sample values of a DMT symbol conforming (somewhat) to the G.992.1 ADSL standard, output the waveform from an AWG and use a 'scope to measure the signal's power and spectrum.
+In this lab you will use Matlab to compute a DMT symbol waveform conforming (somewhat) to the G.992.1 ADSL 1 standard, output the waveform from an AWG and use a 'scope to measure the signal's power and spectrum.

 DMT (Discrete Multi-Tone) is the name used in the ITU ADSL standards for OFDM (Orthogonal Frequency Division Multiplexing).
-OFDM is a modulation technique that reduces the symbol rate by modulating data onto "sub-carriers" (sometimes called "tones").
+OFDM is a modulation technique that greatly reduces the symbol rate without reducing the data rate.
+This is done by modulating data onto "sub-carriers" (sometimes called "tones").
 This reduction in symbol rate allows guard times to be inserted between symbols with a relatively small reduction in the symbol rate.
 These guard times allow the inter-symbol interference (ISI) to decay between symbols.